 Dr Bernardino de la Serna holds a Bachelor degree in Chemistry, and two Master Degrees, one in Chemistry and another in Biochemistry.
 He was awarded his PhD at the University Complutense of Madrid (Spain) working in the Department of Biochemistry and Molecular Biology under the supervision of Prof. Perez-Gil.
 He did his first postdoc in the Center for BioMembrane Physics (MEMPHYS) at the University of Southern Denmark with Prof. Mouritsen and Dr. Bagatolli.
-For a short period as a visiting scientist, while employed at the University of Oxford, he was trained in super-resolution fluorescence microscopy at Prof. S. Hell’s (Nobel Laureate, 2014) laboratory at the Max Planck Institute for Biophysical Chemistry, Göttingen (Germany).
-In the MRC-Weatherall Institute of Molecular Medicine at the University of Oxford, he did his second postdoc with Prof. Eggeling.
+For a short period as a visiting scientist, while employed at the University of Oxford (United Kingdom) he was trained in super-resolution fluorescence microscopy at Prof. S. Hell’s (Nobel Laureate, 2014) laboratory at the Max Planck Institute for Biophysical Chemistry, Göttingen (Germany).
+In the MRC-Weatherall Institute of Molecular Medicine, Nuffield Department of Medicine (University of Oxford) he did his second postdoc with Prof. Eggeling.
 Thereafter, he took a Staff Scientist role at the United Kingdom Research and Innovation working in the Central Laser Facility at the Rutherford Appleton Laboratory before he joined the National Heart and Lung Institute, Imperial College London (United Kingdom) as Senior Lecturer.

 Dr Bernardino de la Serna has a markedly multidisciplinary research track record: Synthetic Biology, Biophysics, Molecular Cell Biology, Molecular Immunology, Nanomedicine and Drug Delivery, Photonics and Quantitative 4D Fluorescence Bioimaging.